1tontech/intellij-spring-assistant/README.md

 ### Setup for showing ConfigurationProperties as suggestions within current module

+1. Make sure `Enable annotation processing` is checked under `Settings > Build, Execution & Deployment > Compiler > Annotation Processors`
-1. Make sure you add the following dependency to your project
+2. Make sure you add the following changes to  to your project

     *For Maven*

+    Add the following dependency

     ```xml
     <dependency>